Gypsy jazz: Malta

 Violinist George Curmi l-Puse along with accordionist Yuri Charyguine, guitarists Joshua Bray and Steve Delia d-Delli, and bassist Anthony Saliba l-Fesu created the Hot Club Of Valletta in 2014.
 They have played gigs in and around Valletta into 2015, sometimes referring to the music they play as jazz manouche.

 Netherlands

-Dutch Sinti guitar players of gypsy jazz employ a style of singing and tone, vibrato, and melodic improvisation, known as the Dutch school of Gypsy Jazz.

 Nordic countries

 There is a yearly Django festival in Norway and Jon Larsen's Hot Club de Norvège is based there.
 Gypsy guitarists Andreas Öberg and Gustav Lundgren are based in Sweden.
 Gypsy guitar builder Ari-Jukka Luomaranta (AJL-Guitars) is based in Finland and runs his own group Hot club de Finlande, performing with soloists from Europe.

 Romania

 Gypsy jazz came into prominence in Romania around 1980 by means of the pop-folk subgenre known as muzică bănăţeană (i.e. music in the Banat style), still practised to date.
 It has a different approach to lăutari (gypsy folk) music.
 In muzica bănăţeană, some traditional instruments (kobza, cimbalom) are replaced by electric guitars and synthesizers, while others are kept (fiddle, accordion, alto saxophone, taragot), thus creating an eclectic type of sound (beside the unexpected timbre combinations, contrasting textures from these instruments are also featured.)
 The repertoire mixes together café concert, old-school jazz standards, folk and pop-folk music.
-The Western manouche style is reinterpreted mostly through the sârbă rhythm, actually very close to it, but syncopated differently in lead instruments.
+The Western gypsy style is reinterpreted mostly through the sârbă rhythm, actually very close to it, but syncopated differently in lead instruments.
 Throughout the years, muzica bănăţeană has gradually become fond of the manea rhythm, which sounds more like the twist when played in the Banat style; however the swung sârbă was not abandoned.

 Muzica bănăţeană was politically censored throughout the 1980, so that only bootleg recordings survive of those years.
 According to the Romanian Ministry of Culture, the reason for banning it was its impure nature, threatening the national folk music.
 However, other lăutari music was widely recorded and performed in Communist Romania.
 After the Romanian Revolution of 1989, numerous musicians who were not previously permitted to record on the national record label Electrecord, saw their debuts released; but that eclectic characteristic of Romanian gypsy music changed into what is now called "manele" – a music that is not entirely from gypsy folk origin, nor is it jazz or another defined genre.
 There are many manele performers creating hybrid genres mixing different notes and rhythms.